Skip to content

 Exam traps

-• A CoPP ACL used for classification is not the same as an interface security ACL.
+• A class-map ACL is for classification.
+It is not an interface security ACL.